 And that’s what I’ll attempt to answer in this podcast.

-What is up I’m Darren.
+What is up I’m Daren.
 Your host of DLake Creates Running for masters of some.

 The Internet’s most exciting endurance sports podcast